diegoparrilla/slate/source/index.html.md

 ```

-This endpoint checks if the Country code passed as argument in the query string is in the QUARANTINE-COUNTRY private blacklist.
+This endpoint checks if the Country code passed as argument in the query string is in the QUARANTINE-COUNTRY private blocklist.
 If exists, it returns a HTTP 200 OK, and if not, a HTTP 404 Not Found error.
-If you want to perform a full test on the IP address including public blacklists you should better use the [IP Check](#ip-check) API services.
+If you want to perform a full test on the IP address including public blocklists you should better use the [IP Check](#ip-check) API services.

 <aside class="success">
 This is a paid plan feature only.
 You always have to pass the API key.
 You can pass it as a header parameter or a query string parameter.